 Operating mechanism of dry eye treatment with E-Eye

-Quantified and cumulative efficiency
+Quantified and cumulative efficacy

-All the studies conducted showed improvement in the quality of meibum but also on the compression of the meibomian glands.
+All the studies conducted showed improvement in the quality of meibum but also in the compression of the meibomian glands.
 This improvement will last: About a week after the initial treatment.
 Two to three weeks after the second.
 Between 6 months to 3 years after the third session.
-The effect is cumulative.

 Figure: Total symptom scores.

 Notes: The total score of the 10 single symptoms were defined as the total symptom scores.
-(Dryness, Foreign body sensation, Itching, Burning, Visual Fatigue, Blurred Vision, Sensitivity to light, Watering, Secretion disturbance, Pain). *Compared to the baseline, the total symptom score significantly decreased at the time of D15, D45 and D75 (P<0.01). **Between the visits of D15 and D45, the total score continuously decreased (P<0.01), while between the visits of D45 and D75, no significant difference was observed (P=0.85).
+(Dryness, Foreign body sensation, Itching, Burning, Visual Fatigue, Blurred Vision, Sensitivity to light, Watering, Secretion disturbance, Pain).

 An instant improvement